UBC-Thunderbots/Software/docs/code-style-guide.md

   ```cpp
   explicit AI(const World& world);
   ```
-* Use C++ smart pointers and avoid raw pointers.
-(See also: [what are smart pointers and why they are good](https://stackoverflow.com/questions/106508/what-is-a-smart-pointer-and-when-should-i-use-one))
+* Use C++ smart pointers.
+Do not use raw pointers unless _absolutely_ necessary (and even then, probably not) (See also: [what are smart pointers and why they are good](https://stackoverflow.com/questions/106508/what-is-a-smart-pointer-and-when-should-i-use-one))
 * Explicitly use the namespace when using invoking classes or functions with namespaces.
 Do not use `using namespace` in the source.
 If the namespace hierarchy is long, shorten it.
   ```cpp
   // Incorrect